⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 📊 Market Context

-• Total Addressable Market - The global insurance market is projected to grow to over US$7 trillion by 2030, driven by emerging market expansion and increased risk awareness.
+• Total Addressable Market - The global insurance market is valued at US$6 trillion, projected to grow at a 4.5% CAGR from 2025-2030, driven by rising awareness and technological advancements.

 Competitor